yogsototh/yblog/multi/blog/Vim-as-IDE.md

 ### Minimal hygiene

-You should also see and be able to clean trailing whitespace.
+You should be able to see and destroy trailing whitespaces.

 blogimage("trim.gif","Trim whitespaces")